How to receive money from overseas

 Most banks and money transfer providers will quote an exchange rate that's higher than the mid-market rate, otherwise known as the midpoint between the buy and sell prices.
 This markup is also known as a margin, which is how these companies make a profit.

 The exchange rate margin is often the reason why there is a difference between the amount that is sent and the amount that is received.
-Small differences can put a big dent in the end amount, especially when receiving larger amounts of money.
+Small differences can put a big dent in the amount you actually receive, especially when receiving larger amounts of money.

 Frequently asked questions